-The Board is currently composed of six directors: David Stein, Dale Peniuk, Maura Lendon, Andres Recalde, Javier Del Rio and Christian Aramayo
+The Board is currently composed of six directors: David Stein, Dale Peniuk, Maura Lendon, Andres Recalde, Javier Del Rio and Christian Aramayo.
+At the Meeting, shareholders will be asked to fix the number of directors of the Company to be elected at seven (7).

 National Policy 58-201 - Corporate Governance Guidelines suggests that the board of directors of a public company should be constituted with a majority of individuals who qualify as "independent" directors.
+An "independent"

-An "independent" director is a director who is independent of management and free from any interest and any business or other relationship which could, or could reasonably be perceived to, materially interfere with the director's ability to act with a view to the best interests of the Company, other than interests and relationships arising from shareholding.
-Of the proposed nominees for directors of the Company, four (Dale Peniuk, Maura Lendon, Andres Recalde, and Javier Del Rio) are considered by the Board to be "independent" within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices, and two nominees (David Stein and Christian Aramayo) are considered to be "non-independent."
+director is a director who is independent of management and free from any interest and any business or other relationship which could, or could reasonably be perceived to, materially interfere with the director's ability to act with a view to the best interests of the Company, other than interests and relationships arising from shareholding.
+Of the proposed nominees for directors of the Company, five (Maura Lendon, Andres Recalde, Lisa Wilkinson, Sandro Ferrarone and Eugene McBurney) are considered by the Board to be "independent" within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices, and two nominees (David Stein and Christian Aramayo) are considered to be "non-independent."
 David Stein is not an independent director as he serves as President and Chief Executive Officer and Christian Aramayo is not an independent director as he serves as Chief Operating Officer